tchoi8/teachingasart/assignments/3_museum_curriculum/mithru_museum.md

 ----------

+[UPDATED PLAN FOR WORKSHOP]
-After thinking about the above and talking to my professor, Taeyoon, I started wonder about other topics that interested me.
+After thinking about the above and talking to my professor, Taeyoon, I started to wonder about other topics that interested me.
 I had recently seen digital [work by Casey Reas](http://artport.whitney.org/commissions/softwarestructures/text.html) supported by the Whitney museum.
 It was a re-creation of Sol LeWitt's work using code.

 Being a fan of LeWitt, Reas, math, patterns and code, I decided to pursue a workshop that combined these elements.
 This is what I ended up rehearsing with Daniella.